saic-iitmandi/sysadmin-test/README.md

 # SNTC Server System Administator Test

 This repository has been made specifically for selection of volunteers who can be administrators to the SNTC server now and in the future.
-The first such test was help in  2018 and now its second iteration is being held in May 2019.
+The first such test was held in 2018 and is being carried on each year since.

 The problem set from both years are available in the respective titled folder.